justin-p/ansible-playbook-runoncetemplate/README.md

 This template has Molecule and Github Actions preconfigured to lint and test the playbook.

-Below is some standard text I include in my playbook repository
+Below is some standard text I include in my playbook repositories:

 ---